csecht/plot-einstein-jobs/README.md

 ## plot_jobs.py

-The Python script, plot_jobs.py, uses Matplotlib to draw plots from data  in the Einstein@Home BOINC client job log file.
-Task times vs. datetime, task counts/day vs. datetime, and task frequency (Hz) vs. task time (sec) can be plotted for various E@H Projects recorded in a job log.
+The Python script, plot_jobs.py, draws plots from data in the Einstein@Home BOINC client job log file, job_log_einstein.phys.uwm.edu.txt, or similarly structured data files, such as archive log files.
+Task times vs. datetime, task counts/day vs. datetime, and task frequency (Hz) vs. task time (sec) can be plotted for all E@H Projects recorded in a job log.
 A job log file can store records of reported tasks for up to about three years of full-time work.

+The program only reads files on a local host and does not connect to a user's E@H account.

 ### Usage:
 From within the program's folder, use one of these Terminal or Command Prompt commands,